Facebook Skip to main content

 Teams are judged on the problem they’re solving, their 1-minute pitch to the judges, the prototype they demo, and their ability to articulate the potential for impact.
 Will their idea conserve resources, have a positive impact on the environment, improve sustainability, and compete in the marketplace?
 That’s what the judges are looking for.
 Peruse the preparation & criteria tab for more information.

-View the schedule below for information sessions and workshops to help student teams prepare for the 2024 Alaska Airlines Environmental Innovation Challenge.
+View the schedule below for information sessions and workshops to help student teams prepare for the 2025 Environmental Innovation Challenge.

 Competition Rounds + Deliverables for Advancing Teams